Definition of Generally Accepted Accounting Principles

 |Issued by the Financial Accounting Standards Board (FASB) of the USA.||Issued by the International Accounting Standards Board (IASB).|

 |Cost of Development||Charge as and when they are incurred.||The high cost can be capitalized and amortized over multiple periods.|

 |Writedowns||You are not allowed to reverse even if the market value of asset or inventory written off increases.||The reverse is allowed as per the rules.|

 Conclusion – Generally Accepted Accounting Principles

 GAAP is just a collection of rules and standards that provides guidelines and methods to compile the financial transaction of a company into financial statements for a particular period.
-It adds clarity and transparency for outside parties and imposes an obligation for the management of the company.
-However, GAAP does not guarantee error-free reporting, therefore, investors should act wisely while reading financial statements before investing.
+It adds clarity and transparency for outside parties and imposes an obligation on the company’s management.
+However, GAAP does not guarantee error-free reporting; therefore, investors should act wisely while reading financial statements before investing.

-This has been a guide to the Generally Accepted Accounting Principles.
+This has been a guide to Generally Accepted Accounting Principles.
 Here we also discuss the need and different principles of GAAP.
 You may also have a look at the following articles to learn more –